remix-run/remix/docs/start/tutorial.md

 ## Client Side Routing

-You may or may not have noticed, but when we click the links in the sidebar, the browser is doing a full document request for the next URL instead of client side routing.
+You may or may not have noticed, but when we click the links in the sidebar, the browser is doing a full document request for the remix URL instead of client side routing.

 Client side routing allows our app to update the URL without requesting another document from the server.
 Instead, the app can immediately render new UI.
 Let's make it happen with [`<Link>`][link-component].